lambda-dom/class_revisions/class_revisions/components/ranger/docs/readme.md

 note(s): all tables can be edited *before* installing the mod, but do not complain if you mess things up:
 * the spell progression table is [Ranger spell progression](../resources/2da/ranger_spell_progression.2da).
 * the list of deleted spells can be found in [Ranger spellbook](../resources/2da/ranger_spellbook.2da).
+This is also used for archers and stalkers; beastmasters have a specialized table.
 * the stealth progression table is [Ranger skills](../resources/2da/ranger_skills.2da).
 * the table of added spells is [Ranger new spells](../resources/2da/ranger_new_spells.2da).
 * the proficiencies can be found in [Ranger proficiencies](../resources/2da/ranger_proficiencies.2da).